Analysis: Seahawks may need help at running back. Could Le’Veon Bell be an answer?

 Another week, another big-name veteran on the waiver wire, and the question of whether it might make sense for the Seahawks to put in a claim.

-This time, it’s running back Le’Veon Bell, who will be waived by the Baltimore Ravens Tuesday, and in some ways may make more sense for Seattle to take a gamble on than did Odell Beckham Jr., if for no other reason than the Seahawks’ possible immediate need at running back.
+This time, it’s running back Le’Veon Bell, who was waived by the Baltimore Ravens on Tuesday, Nov.
+16, and in some ways may make more sense for Seattle to take a gamble on than did Odell Beckham Jr., if for no other reason than the Seahawks’ possible immediate need at running back.

 It’s unclear if Chris Carson will play again this year with coach Pete Carroll on Monday somewhat ominously deferring an update on Carson, who has missed the last five games with a neck injury.